+There are many types of invitations one could send, for example, a birthday invitation or a housewarming invitation.
 In general, there are two types of party invitations, formal and informal invitations.

 The following information relates to the drafting of a causal invitation.
 Although you can be as creative as you like in a casual invitation, please ensure you have the following:

-The host can be the same as the guest of honour – e.g. Ryan’s Housewarming party, or they can be different people – e.g. Ryan’s girlfriend Meg is holding a surprise party for Ryan’s 30th birthday.
+The host can be the same as the guest of honour – e.g. Ryan’s Housewarming party or they can be different people – e.g. Ryan’s girlfriend Meg is holding a surprise party for Ryan’s 30th birthday.
 In most cases, the invitees to the party are likely to be friends and relatives of the guest of honour, so there is no need to introduce him/her in the invitation.
 However, where the host is not the same person as the guest of honour, you may want to introduce the host as well as the relationship between the host and the guest of honour (see the example above).

 Explain the purpose of the invitation.
-You should tell your guests what you are celebrating, so that they know what to expect and if necessary bring an appropriate gift.
+You should tell your guests what you are celebrating so that they know what to expect and if necessary bring an appropriate gift.
 For example, a birthday present will be different from a housewarming present.
 Don't be afraid to mention details, such as the age of the birthday person, especially if it is a milestone birthday.

 By including all the facts about your party, guests will have an easier time deciding whether they can accept the invitation and reach the event at the right place at the right time.
 Include the date of the party as well as the day of the week and be very specific on the time.
-Don’t just say Sunday afternoon as your guests do not know when to arrive – your invitation needs to tell your guests when to arrive, and if there is a specific end time, indicate that time on the invitation.
+Don’t just say Sunday afternoon as your guests will not know when to arrive – your invitation needs to tell your guests when to arrive, and if there is a specific end time, indicate that time on the invitation.
 You don’t want to have one guest arriving at 1.30 and the other arriving at 5.30.

 The wording of your invitation letter should include the dress code for the type of event that you are organising.
-For a formal event held at an upscale restaurant or hotel, it could be black tie.
+For a formal event held at an upscale restaurant or hotel, it could be a black tie.
 For a cocktail, it could be business casual.
-If the party is a masquerade, the guests need to be prepared to come on with a theme.
+If the party is a masquerade, the guests need to be prepared to come with a theme.
 For a pool party, guests should bring swimming costumes and towels.
-Thus it is important to give advance notice to guests on what to wear or what to bring to the event.
+Thus it is important to give advanced notice to guests on what to wear or what to bring to the event.